yongyw123/mig-sync-interface/README.md

     3. Frequency: Always happen.
     4. Solution (Possible Cause): It is unsure what is the exact cause; it takes the combination of the following to resolve the issue (?).
         1. Do not reset the MMCM.
 This will reset the 200MHz Clock driving the MIG.
 Simulation suggests that: (1) it will re-initialize the MIG (2) and MIG will remain in this state unless a MIG reset is further applied.
 This is not observed in practice.
 It is observed that MIG never asserts its app_ready/initialization complete flag (at least in a reasonable amount of time) after resetting the MMCM followed by a MIG reset.
 So, do not enable MMCM reset option for obvious reason.
-        2. Synchronous reset the MIG with respect to its clock: 200MHz with the reset signal is stretched (lengthened) over at least 1024 clock cycles.
+        2. Synchronous reset the MIG with respect to its clock: 200MHz with the reset signal stretched (lengthened) over at least 1024 clock cycles.
 It is unsure why this is required since MIG will internally synchronize the reset (?)

 3. **Invalid Operation due to the Synchronization**:
     1. Issue: It is observed that the application module eventually stuck after running for awhile as observed in video here: ??, where it shows the first five LEDs "stuck"; it is expected that the LEDs will display integer from 0 to 32 as binary representation in a free-running manner.